 1. Sumi’s First Day of School Ever by Soyung Pak

 Imagine starting Kindergarten without knowing a single word of English?!
-Sumi is Korean and she only knows a single phrase of English, “Hello, my name is Sumi.”
+Sumi is Korean and she only knows a single phrase in English, “Hello, my name is Sumi.”
 Despite the language barrier, Sumi makes a friend on her very first day of school ever!
+Pair this with Danbi Leads the School Parade! [picture book, ages 4 and up]

-Thank you to @DianaBarefoot on Twitter for great recommendation: Check out Ruby’s School Walk.
-It’s my favorite K back to school book.
+Thank you to @DianaBarefoot on Twitter for a great recommendation: Check out Ruby’s School Walk.
+It’s my favorite K back-to-school book.

 Ruby’s School Walk by Kathryn White